 Apartment key control is a core duty of care owed by the property manager.

-- Manager assumes a duty of key control if tenants must submit unit keys.
+- The management assumes a duty of key control if the lease requires tenants to relinquish possession of backup unit keys.

-- Tenants rely on a manager to exercise care in protecting their unit key.
+- Tenants must therefore rely on a manager to exercise care in protecting their unit key from unauthorized use.

 Apartment Key Control Duty of Care

 One of the many responsibilities of apartment managers is being the “keeper of the keys to the castle,” so to speak.
 The multifamily housing industry is set up to follow the “innkeeper model” where the apartment resident is temporarily issued a unit key and management keeps the backup key.

 The mere fact of having a key to someone’s home creates a potential for risk and liability.
 The issue of how to set up an apartment key control system and safeguard backup keys is worth reviewing.

 The expression your home is your castle applies to apartment residents.

 The apartment unit is their home and a resident has the right to feel reasonably safe once behind the locked door.
 Most people consider their apartment as a sanctuary that will protect them and their families while they sleep.

 The multifamily housing industry has been sent a very loud and clear message over the years regarding the importance of apartment key control.